Frequently Asked Questions - Open Training

 How does the club decide on what tournaments to attend?

 In line with our core value of “Community,” Alliance FC attempts to schedule tournaments that all or nearly all teams in the club can attend.
 We will enter some tournaments in Rochester (May and June) to minimize the time and cost of travel.
 We will also enter one out-of-town tournament each spring.
-For 2018, we will enter the EPIC Cup Tournament in Cincinnati, Ohio.
+For 2019, we will enter the Erie Cup Tournament in Erie, PA.
 Although this can be a logistical challenge and/or financial burden for some families, we’ve found that the out-of-town tournaments are great bonding experiences for players and families within the club.

 Who can I contact if I have other questions?